 CCO & Co-founder

-Dalia is Yemeni-Canadian with a diverse background.
-She was raised between Jordan and the U.A.E. till she immigrated to Canada 8 years ago.
-Dalia has always been passionate about using her strong cultural sensitivity in working with a diverse clientele in addressing interrelated dimensions of human identity within the realm of mental health.
+Dalia is Yemeni-Canadian with a rich and diverse background, having been raised between Jordan and the U.A.E. until she immigrated to Canada in 2013.
+Drawing upon her unique cultural experiences, Dalia is deeply committed to utilizing her strong cultural sensitivity to serve a diverse clientele, addressing the interconnected dimensions of human identity within the realm of mental health.

 Currently on the path to completing her PhD in education at the University of Toronto, Dalia specializes in Counseling and Psychotherapy.
 Her research focuses on cross-cultural integrations for psychotherapeutic interventions, with the aim of eliminating inequities in mental healthcare.
 Through her extensive research projects, Dalia has delved into various cognitive processes and identified the barriers that refugees and newcomers encounter upon arriving in Canada.
 Furthermore, she has played a pivotal role in conducting one of the first ACE studies in Canada, investigating serious mental illnesses, the effects of poly-substance use, and trauma-informed care and practices at St. Joseph's Healthcare Hamilton's Forensic Psychiatry department.
 In addition, Dalia has delivered a diverse range of programs tailored to support vulnerable populations with the Canadian Mental Health Association (CMHA).
 Leveraging her expertise in research and adult education, Dalia crafts programs that specifically target mental health concerns among diverse populations.